 The existing 12,000 square-foot building includes a total of four suites.
 The project proposes to utilize three of the suites, B through D. Suite A is not a part of the proposed project and is currently occupied by a hearing aid testing business.
 The site is also developed with 41 paved parking spaces and existing landscaping around the parcel.
-A detailed project description including a floor plan, along with a Development Agreement, as required Chapter 6.78.060 of the Stanislaus County Code, is provided in the November 21, 2019 Planning Commission Staff Report).
+A detailed project description including a floor plan, along with a Development Agreement, as required Chapter 6.78.060 of the Stanislaus County Code, is provided in the November 21, 2019 Planning Commission Staff Report (see Attachment 1 - November 21, 2019 Planning Commission Staff Report).